external

 Rule Details

-This rule validates import statements (or any other dependency-creating syntax) to external modules and allows or disallows them based on the element importing the module and the provided configuration.
+This rule validates dependencies to external modules and allows or disallows them based on the element importing the module and the provided configuration.
 It helps maintain consistent dependency management across different architectural layers.

 Options